ericyaang/forecasting-sales-for-a-restaurant/README.md

 ![pipeline](img/pipeline.png)

-Once the pipeline run is completed, you can access to MLflow's server in your dagshub repository like this:
+Once the pipeline run is completed, you can access to MLflow's server in your DagsHub repository like this:

 ![dagshub+mlflow](img/dagshub.png)